How is money allocated for water infrastructure and services?

 Abraham Abhishek – Program Manager, MetaMeta Communications

-Abraham Abhishek is a Program Manager at MetaMeta Communications, where his responsibilities include designing and implementing interventions that use photo/video as tools for research, advocacy, and communications.
-He has Produced several videos and documentaries for TheWaterChannel (www.thewaterchannel.tv).
+Abraham Abhishek is a Program Manager at MetaMeta, where his responsibilities include designing and implementing interventions that use photo/video as tools for research, advocacy, and communications.
+He has produced several videos and documentaries for TheWaterChannel (www.thewaterchannel.tv).
 This includes several productions on the topic of water integrity.

-His past experiences include field reporting and studio production for Reuters Television News, and various responsibilities as part of documentary film production teams in India.
+His past experiences include field reporting and production for Reuters’ Television News’ Subcontinent Bureau, and various responsibilities as part of documentary film production teams in India.

 Marketa Hulpachova – Journalist and Media Consultant